Site-decorated model for unconventional frustrated magnets: Ultranarrow phase crossover and two-dimensional spin reversal transition: Discussion

 \section{Discussion}

 The present results have immediate implications and inspire a series of subsequent studies, as outlined below.

-I have not yet solved the long-standing problem of the 2D and 3D Ising models in a magnetic field.
-However, by leveraging the key feature of $h_\mathrm{eff}=0$ in the site-decorated Ising models, I have exactly revealed the spin reversal transition at $T_0$ in the 2D and 3D Ising models under an external field.
+\ignore{ We have not exactly solved the long-standing problem of the 2D and 3D Ising models in a magnetic field.
+However, by leveraging the key feature of $h_\mathrm{eff}=0$ in the site-decorated Ising models, we have exactly revealed the spin reversal transition at $T_0$ in the 2D and 3D Ising models under an external field.
 Furthermore, a reexamination of 2D and 3D bond-decorated models with ferromagnetic $J$ [Fig.~\ref{Fig:structure}(c)] also reveals a spin reversal transition (not shown), though it is less obvious.
-These findings highlight the need for Monte Carlo simulations~\cite{Ising_FPGA} to map the complete $h-T$ phase diagram of such decorated 2D and 3D Ising models.
+These findings highlight the need for Monte Carlo simulations~\cite{Ising_FPGA} to accurately map the complete $h-T$ phase diagram of such decorated 2D and 3D Ising models and compare it with Fig.~\ref{Fig:2D_MF} obtained in the hybrid-exact-mean-field theory. }

-Traditionally, spin reversal in ferromagnets and ferrimagnets is induced by applying a magnetic field in the opposite direction.
+Traditionally, spin reversal in FMs and ferrimagnets is induced by applying a magnetic field in the opposite direction.
 In applications such as magnetic recording, overcoming the coercive force often requires increasing the local temperature close to the Curie temperature $T_c$, typically through laser illumination, so that a small applied field can trigger magnetization reversal~\cite{Kim_NM_22_review_ferri}.
 By contrast, the spin reversal mechanism presented here is particularly attractive, as it can be achieved through a slight change in temperature or magnetic field.
 This transition is driven by the hidden half-ice, half-fire state, in which the decorated \typeb sublattice provides a macroscopic degeneracy of $2^N$, resulting in an extremely sensitive and energy-efficient response of the \typea spins at $T_0$.
-Notably, this response persists as $h\to 0$, particularly in two and three dimensions.
+Notably, this response persists as $h\to 0$, particularly in 2D and 3D.
 The abrupt contrast in system behavior between $h=0$ and $h\to 0$ is rare and could serve as a method for measuring absolute zero magnetic field.